David Mellor (designer)

 David Rogerson Mellor (5 October 1930 – 7 May 2009) was an English designer, manufacturer, craftsman and retailer.

 Regarded as one of the best-known designers in Britain, Mellor specialised in metalwork and especially cutlery.
 He also produced many other designs, including for bus shelters and the traffic light system in use across the United Kingdom, British Crown Dependencies, and British overseas territories.

 Early life and training

 Mellor was born in Ecclesall, Sheffield, where his father was a toolmaker for the Sheffield Twist Drill Company.
 From the age of eleven, Mellor attended the Junior Art Department of Sheffield College of Art, receiving an intensive training in craft skills.
-He made his first piece of metalwork – a sweet dish – at this early age.
+He made his first piece of metalwork – a sweets dish – at this early age.

 He studied at the Royal College of Art in London from 1950.
 Mellor's first cutlery, "Pride", designed while he was still a student, is still in production.
 Mellor also studied at the British School at Rome.